jenny-s51/react-topology/packages/module/patternfly-docs/content/examples/TopologyCustomEdges.md

 import './topology-example.css';

+**Note:** Topology lives in its own package at [`@patternfly/react-topology`](https://www.npmjs.com/package/@patternfly/react-topology).

 ### Using custom edges

-To create edges with custom styling, you can use the following `<EdgeModel>` properties:
+To customize the style of edges in a Topology view, you can use the following `<EdgeModel>` properties:
-- `edgeStyle`: choose from the `<EdgeStyle>` enumeration providing solid, dashed, or dotted
+- `edgeStyle`: Choose from the `<EdgeStyle>` enumeration providing solid, dashed, or dotted
-- `animationSpeed`: choose from the `<EdgeAnimationSpeed>` enumeration providing various speeds
+- `animationSpeed`: Choose from the `<EdgeAnimationSpeed>` enumeration providing various speeds

-You can also customize your edges further by providing a custom Edge component.
-In the component you can specify a variety of parameters to pass to `DefaultEdge` or you can create the SVG elements to depict the edge.
+You can customize your edges further by creating a custom edge component.
+In the component, you can specify a variety of parameters to pass to `<DefaultEdge>` or you can create the SVG elements to depict the edge.

 ### Example